Koproduktionslabor/this_is_the_end_of_the_internet/README.md

 We do not only remember individually; we remember together.
 As Aleida and Jan Assmann suggest, memories live within cultures, passed through rituals, stories, and symbols.
-Here, remembering is not about storing the past—it is about inventing new possibilities.
+Here, remembering is not about storing the past.
+It is about inventing new possibilities.

 These works turn difficult memories into spaces for compassion, play, and reflection.
 A past that was painful can be transformed, allowing us to honor our younger selves and approach the present with curiosity and confidence.
 What happens when guilt and fear, past and future, dance together?
-Perhaps we find self-compassion—and the confidence to move freely in the present.
+Perhaps we find self-compassion and the confidence to move freely in the present.

-Video games and interactive installations become tools of “performative memory”—spaces where movement, imagination, and participation reshape our experience of the self.
+Video games and interactive installations become tools of “performative memory” spaces where movement, imagination, and participation reshape our experience of the self.
 Through play, we remember that we are not limited by past trauma: we are spirit, we are resilient, we are free to move in new ways.